goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

   - Self-correction capabilities
   - Improved factual accuracy

-#### Benchmark Developments
-- **ORCA Bench** (Microsoft)
-  - Advanced reasoning evaluation
-  - Complex problem-solving assessment

-"""
-I'll search for the latest information to verify and enhance your 2024 section.

-Your 2024 section has good coverage, but I'll help enhance it with additional models and developments based on my research.

-### Models to Add or Update

 **Qwen 2.5 (Alibaba)**
 - Released in September 2024 as "the latest addition to the Qwen family," which the developers called "the largest opensource release in history"